FERC approves Dominion pipeline construction - South Carolina Radio Network

 A federal agency has approved construction of a proposed natural gas pipeline that would run from Spartanburg County to Greenwood County.

-The Federal Energy Regulatory Commission (FERC) granted a certificate of public necessity Thursday for the Chareston to Moore pipeline.
+The Federal Energy Regulatory Commission (FERC) granted a certificate of public necessity Thursday for the Charleston to Moore pipeline.
 FERC stated the project meets all the federal requirements for construction and allowed the Dominion Carolina Gas Transmission to claim some private property with eminent domain proceedings.

 Dominion said it is pleased by FERC’s approval of the project and expects construction to begin next month.
 The pipeline’s route is still being finalized as the company continues negotiations with landowners along the route.